 #1 – Onions & Garlic

 Onions, garlic, chives, and leeks belong to the Allium family, and all of them are toxic to cats.
-While some argue there are benefits to feeding our pets garlic, the Pet Poison Helpline warns that garlic is actually considered to be even more toxic than onions.
+While some argue there are benefits to feeding our pets garlic, the Pet Poison Helpline warns garlic is actually considered even more toxic than onions.
 Either way, both vegetables can cause serious problems in our cats.
 In addition to gastro upset, onions and garlic can cause damage to red blood cell membranes, leading to severe anemia issues in cats, according to veterinarian Dr. Renee Schmid.

 #2 – Milk & Dairy

 Many cats are lactose intolerant, and consuming large amounts of dairy products can make felines very gassy and cause diarrhea.
 While you may not be thinking about giving your kitty a glass of milk, remember butter-filled mashed potatoes or a yummy baked mac and cheese are full of dairy.
 Your cat will be drawn to the dairy fat smell, so keep an eye for sneaky paws when it comes to dairy dishes and desserts.